strawlab/MultiCamSelfCal/MultiCamSelfCal/README.txt

 images.

-- Create a new configuration file, in the configurations directory.

-- Important!
-Set the correct experiment name into expname.m.
-(TODO: NECESSARY???)
+- Select an existing configuration from the configurations/ directory, or create a new one.

 - Run "im2pmultiproc.pl", check if it uses the right *.pm config.
 This perl script will create some temporary files in the working